Customer rights and regulations

 The Canadian Transportation Agency (CTA) outlines Air Passenger Protection Regulations (APPR) for airlines flying to, from and within Canada.
 You can view more on the Canadian Transportation Agency, Link opens in a new window operated by external parties and may not conform to the same accessibility policies as Cathay Pacific ’s website.

-While Cathay Pacific and Cathay Dragon may apply some of the policies discussed below in more than one country, this information is intended for passengers only travelling on flights to, from and within Canada, including connecting flights.
+While Cathay Pacific may apply some of the policies discussed below in more than one country, this information is intended for passengers only travelling on flights to, from and within Canada, including connecting flights.

 If you are denied boarding or your baggage is lost or damaged, you may be entitled to certain standards of treatment and compensation under the Air Passenger Protection Regulations.
 For more information about your passenger rights please contact your air carrier or visit the Canadian Transportation Agency’s website.